sanjoy/playingwithpointers.com/_posts/2013-7-15-compiling-lambda.markdown

 provide O(1) and simple access to individual arguments) and passed as a parameter to the out-of-line function.

-# role of haskell's type system
+# Role of Haskell's Type System

 I haven't written a single Haskell program without noticing the benefits conferred by a well-designed type system.
 Hoopl, especially,